arlenawu/FEH/README.md

 -------------------------------------------
 ## To Do
 - Account for Harmonic & Duo Units in webscraper
+	- Scrape the harmonic & duo unit tables & merge with lvl40stats
 - Run queries for fun, yay!

 -------------------------------------------